 What is IRS Notice CP523?

-IRS Notice CP523 notifies you that the IRS plans to terminate your installment agreement due to default.
+IRS Notice CP523 is a letter that explains the IRS’s intent to terminate your installment agreement due to default if the issue is not resolved.
 It is crucial to act promptly to avoid serious repercussions.

 Why might I receive a CP523 notice?

-You might receive a CP523 notice due to missed payments or the accumulation of new tax liabilities while participating in an installment agreement.
+You might receive a CP523 notice due to missed payments or new tax liabilities, including back taxes added while you are on an installment agreement.
 It is crucial to address these issues promptly to avoid further complications.

 What should I do if I receive a CP523 notice?

-If you receive a CP523 notice, it is essential to verify the default condition, remedy the default by making any missed payments, and contact the IRS to confirm your payment status and resolve any discrepancies.
+If you receive a CP523 notice, verify the default condition, make any missed payments, and submit a timely response before the due date shown on the notice.
+If you need to resolve a discrepancy quickly, call the number provided to confirm your payment status and address the issue.

 How can I appeal the termination of my installment agreement?